NurShidai/Infovis/docs/home.md

 git push
 ```
 The above commands push your code to the main branch.
+Remember to enter your personal access token (not password) when asked to do so.
+If you use the SSH key authentication method, it will not ask you to enter the personal access token.

-However, we need to use the [ghp-import](https://github.com/c-w/ghp-import) package to push your website code to a separate branch.
+Next, we need to use the [ghp-import](https://github.com/c-w/ghp-import) package to push your website code to a separate branch.
 To use the package, run the following to install it:
 ```sh
 # For Mac and Linux users